KeralaBlockchainAcademy/PMAJAY-B2/6-JavaScript/README.md

 Program to read array=[8,2,6,7,3,1] .
 Sort the array in ascending & descending order

+Program to print mininmum and maximum element in the above array

 Write a program to reverse a string

 Write a program to search a character in string

+Write a program to read the array [1,6,7,8,2,3,4,2,9,2,2].Find the occurrence of 2 in this array

+Find union and intersection of these sorted arrays a=[4,5,6,7,8] b=[2,3,4,5,6]